Angels-Of-Ares/AoA-Website/src/_contents/what-we-do.md

 ### We Reward.

 - Our Angel Wings NFT provides weekly revenue drops allocated from our overall project income.
-- $AoA token holders and liquidity providers via Humble Defi, receive $ALGO drops weekly as staking rewards.
+- We have an active farm for liquidity providers available via Humble DeFi, paid out in $AoA + $ALGO.
+More details can be found on the Membership page.

 ### We Create.